FarBeyondDriven/JDscripts/README.md

 Pauses running downloads during archive extraction.
 Only use if you have resumable downloads or you don't care for downloads restarting.

+### MoveMirrorLinks.js

+Moves mirror links to a separate package if download started, even when those links are in a different package and/or disabled.

 ## Tools

 ### jdownloader_api_connect.pl (perl)